Search powered by AI

 Kit and Larissa Cutler's extended family were looking forward to welcoming the couple's first child to the world.

-The COVID-19 pandemic changed everything.
+The Covid-19 pandemic changed everything.

 After the family decided traveling was too risky, Kit's and Larissa's parents cancelled their trips.
 Alone but together, Kit and Larissa welcomed baby Finn on April 10, 2020.

 Two days later, they asked their doctor if they could go home early.
 Finn was fine.
 So was Larissa.
-And neither Larissa nor Kit wanted to spend any more time than necessary in a medical institution that was also providing care to people with COVID-19, the respiratory illness caused by the novel coronavirus.
+And neither Larissa nor Kit wanted to spend any more time than necessary in a medical institution that was also providing care to people with Covid-19, the respiratory illness caused by the novel coronavirus.

-"In normal life, the maternity floor was kind of like a party — visiting friends and family, balloons, flowers, gifts and enormous amounts of food being delivered," said Beth Battaglino, RN-C, a maternal child nurse at Riverview Medical Center and CEO of HealthyWomen.org.
+"In normal life, the maternity floor was kind of like a party — visiting friends and family, balloons, flowers, gifts and enormous amounts of food being delivered," said Beth Battaglino, RN-C, a maternal child nurse at Riverview Medical Center and CEO of HealthyWomen.

-Thanks to COVID-19-related restrictions on hospital visitors, new parents now spend most of their time alone in their room, and in an effort to minimize potential coronavirus exposure, new moms are being sent home earlier than usual.
+Thanks to Covid-19-related restrictions on hospital visitors, new parents now spend most of their time alone in their room, and in an effort to minimize potential coronavirus exposure, new moms are being sent home earlier than usual.

 The American Journal of Obstetrics and Gynecology MFM recommends discharging women within 24 hours of delivering vaginally and within 48 hours of a C-section during the pandemic.